bcgov/Capstone-2026/README.md

 ![alt text](image-2.png)

-And a message should inform the user if their action was successful or not as well as give them an ID attatched to their form!
+After submitting the form, users receive a confirmation message indicating whether their submission was successful.
+A unique submission ID is also provided for their records.

 ![alt text](image-7.png)